 - CCTV footage

-We may also hold data that we have received from other organisations, including other educational providers, UCAS, the Department for Education and the National College for Teaching and Leadership.
+We may also hold data that we have received from other organisations, including for example other educational providers, Oxford Brookes University, the Department for Education.

 Why we use this data

-We use this data to help run the Downland Teaching School Alliance, including:
+We use this data to help run the Downland Alliance School Direct Partnership, including:

 - to keep you informed about the course/programme you have signed up for